 5. Hip CARs.

-Sit at the edge of your chair with your feet flat on the ground.
-Start by bringing one knee up towards your chest, then slowly rotate it outwards and back inwards, as if drawing a circle with your knee.
-Repeat this movement with the other leg.
-These hip CARs help to maintain hip joint mobility and prevent stiffness.
+Hold a sitting position on the edge of your chair with the feet flat on the floor.
+First, lift one leg to your chest, and then, move knee outwards and inwards, as in drawing a circle with your knee.
+And repeat the same with the other leg.
+These CARs to the hip are able to keep the hip joint mobile and avoid stiffness.

 6. Knee CARs.